time-link/timelink-kleio/README.md

       kleio$...
          link$wikidata/"http://wikidata.org/wiki/$1"

-    The format of the link$ grupo is: link$short-name/url-pattern
+    The format of the link$ group is: link$short-name/url-pattern

-    where short-name is a show name for an external sources url-pattern should be a url containing a place holder ($1) for a specific id of the data item to be linked
+    where `short-name` is a short name for an external sources `url-pattern` should be a url containing a place holder ($1) for a specific id of the data item to be linked

 2. Anotate element values with external ids